abenga/valagtk3tutorial/content/chapter-03-first-programs/03-first-programs.md

 Now that we know the theory behind this, let's clarify by walking through the example `02_helloworld.vala` program.

+The code

+    class HelloWorld : Gtk.Window {
+      ...
+    }

-The example defines a class called `HelloWorld` that contains all the callbacks as object methods and the object instance initialization method. `window` and `button` are the members of `HelloWorld`.
-These are the widgets that we will be manipulating in the program.
+defines a class called `HelloWorld` that is a subclass of `Gtk.Window`, which means that it inherits all the public attributes and methods of the `Gtk.Window` class.
+While in the class, reference to the `HelloWorld` instance can be obtained using the keyword `this`.

-    private Gtk.Window window;
+The `HelloWorld` class contains a single member: `button`, an instance of `Gtk.Button`.

     private Gtk.Button button;

 Now let's examine the callback methods.